uchokoro/alc-MMSystem-Backend/README.md

 ## Description

-# ALC Mentors Management System (MMS) Admin
+# ALC Mentors Management System (MMS)

-This is the app for the Mentors Management system admin.
+This is the app for the Mentors Management system.
 MMS is a people management app that enables proper coordination of mentors needed to execute projects, ranging from recruitment to off-boarding.